 - 3.5.1 Section 13A (I) (c) of the Local Government Act 2003 allows a local authority the discretion to create its own "local" Council Tax discounts for local situations which are not already covered by the national statutory discounts.
-The government's guidance gives the example of a local discount for properties affected by flooding. - 3.5.2 Local discounts granted under Section 13A (I) (c) have to be fully funded by the local authority. - 3.5.3 The Council did not receive any submissions for the 2013/14 or 2014/15 financial years and to date, has not received any submissions for the 2015/16 financial year.
-It is therefore a recommendation of this report that no "local" discounts are introduced at this stage.

-3.5.4 Section 3.6 of this report relates to the Council's localised Council Tax Reduction scheme.
+The guidance gives the example of a local discount for properties affected by flooding. - 3.5.2 Local discounts granted under Section 13A (I) (c) have to be fully funded by the local authority. - 3.5.3 The Council did not receive any submissions relating to categories of "local" discounts for the 2013/14, 2014/15 financial years and to date, has not received any submissions for the 2015/2016 financial year.
+It is therefore a recommendation of this report that no categories of "local" discounts are introduced at this stage. - 3.5.4 Section 3.6 of this report relates to the Council's localised Council Tax Reduction scheme.
 Prior to 1 April 2013 vulnerable claimants could ask for extra assistance over and above their Council Tax Benefit entitlement through Discretionary Housing Payments (DHPs).
-Since 1 April 2013, DHPs are no longer available under the legislation to assist with Council Tax.
-It was determined for the 2013/14 and 2014/2015 financial years that the Head of the Shared Service Centre would be authorised to determine any individual applications from vulnerable claimants for additional assistance under the Local Discount provisions.
-To date there have been no applications for the Head of the Shared Service Centre to consider.
-It is recommended that the delegation to the Head of the Shared Service Centre to determine individual applications is retained for 2015/16.
+From 1 April 2013, DHPs are no longer available under the legislation to assist with Council Tax.
+It was determined for the 2013/14, 2014/15 and 2015/16 financial years that the Head of Revenues & Benefits would be authorised to determine any individual applications from vulnerable claimants for additional assistance under the Local Discount provisions.
+To date there have been three applications for the Head of Revenues & Benefits to consider, of these two were agreed totalling £1832 which was applied to a number of previous years bills.
+It is recommended that the delegation to the Head of Revenues and Benefits to determine individual applications is retained for 2016/17.